ioccc-src/winner/1995/cdua/README.md

 NOTE: on modern systems this was hard to see it solve it in real time because it goes so quickly so Cody added an alternate version which makes it easier with modern systems to see the maze actually being solved in real time.
-We encourage you to use this version but we keep the original here to both preserve the original code (the bug fixes notwithstanding) and it will also let you see just how fast your computer is :-) (and you can also use both to see the difference).
+We encourage you to use that version but we keep the original here to both preserve the original code (the bug fixes notwithstanding) and it will also let you see just how fast your computer is :-) (and you can also use both to see the difference).
 For this alternate, slower version, please see below.